felix-seifert/Distributed-AI---GAMA-Assignments/Assignment1/README.md

 With a probability of `criminalRate`, each visitor can behave badly.
 Idea is to realise a bad beaviour and scole this bad behaviour.

-When any visitor performs an interaction with a stall, it can become a criminal which then gets stored in its variable `badBehaviour`.
+When any visitor performs an interaction with a stall, it can become a criminal which then activates its variable `badBehaviour`.

-Each visitor spies on al the other visitors within `guardRange` to check if any visitor has the active flas `badBehaviour`.
+Each visitor spies on al the other visitors within `guardRange` to check if any visitor has the active flag `badBehaviour`.
 In case a visitor realises such bad behaviour, the observing visitor approaches an information centre, reports his observation and finds a guard.
-The guard receives the information about the location of the criminal and approaches him/her.
-Once the guard arrives, he/she will delete the suspect visitor from the simulation.
+The guard stores the witness and follows him/her.
+Once the guard is close enough to the criminal, he/she will delete the criminal (bad behaving visitor) from the simulation.

 To activate the option of a guard who tries to remove bad behaving visitors, set the parameter for the number of guards greater than zero.

-Due to some particular conditions of the Stalls disposition on the map, it may happens that the crime-reporting Visitors will constantly follow the Guard.
-This is one of the "safe" fix to prevent this problem:

-	reflex stopHelpingGuard when: badBehaviourVisitorsOnSight != [] and dead(caughtVisitor) { //Stop following the guard once the arrest is done caughtVisitor <- nil;
-		targetGuard <- nil;
-		targetStall <- one_of(InformationCentre); //Restart from one Information Centre witnessedBadBehaviour <- false;
-		goingToBadBehaviourVisitorToReport <- false; //true if the Visitor is following the Guard to show the criminal's position badBehaviourVisitorsOnSight <- [];
-	}